My WiFi Isn't Working

 Make sure that Startup type is set to Automatic and click the Start button to restart the service.

 If WLAN AutoConfig is missing or does not start, this could indicate that the service is missing or corrupted and will require either a factory reset or reinstall of Windows.
-For more information on resetting Windows, please check out our guide here:

 Checking your BIOS